quinfpunk/End-to-end_graph_missing_modalities/README.md

 6. Run impute.py:
     + The data is saved in the `{output\_path}/\<split\>` folder. {output\_path} is defined in `src/utils.py`. \<split\> being train, test and validation.
     + Each file's name is the observation id.
-    + Each file contains a tensor.
+    + Each file contains a list of tensors.
 The last element is the label.
-    + Each file can be loaded with a torch.load.
+    + Each file can be loaded with pickle.load().

 > We increased the k of the feat-Prop to 3, for ApacheApsvar because only 4% of elements were complete